Twenty-Fourth Sunday after Trinity – Saturday

 Instead, he would instruct and comfort us, so that we sorrow not as do those who have no hope, no expectation of anything extending beyond death and the grave.
-We children of God (for only as true believers does the Apostle comfort us) believe that “Jesus died and rose again” (v.
-14) – that He was delivered because of our offenses to take their guilt upon Himself, and was raised again because of our justification in testimony that His satisfaction of divine justice was accepted by God as payment-in-full to make us right with Him again (Romans 4:25).
+We children of God (for only as true believers does the Apostle comfort us) believe that “Jesus died and rose again” ( I Thessalonians 4:14) – that He was delivered because of our offenses to take their guilt upon Himself, and was raised again because of our justification in testimony that His satisfaction of divine justice was accepted by God as payment-in-full to make us right with Him again (Romans 4:25).
 “Even so” – just as surely as He did all of that – will God bring with Him on the Last Day all those that are fallen asleep in Jesus; He will bring them up from the grave as He did the body of the Lord Jesus.

 We sorrow indeed when our dear ones depart from us in death.
-But we do not sorrow as do those that have no hope, who have no sure expectation as to what will happen when the Lord come again.
-Our loved may precede us home to heaven in temporal death; but they will not be forgotten or left behind in the resurrection.
+But we do not sorrow as do those that have no hope, who have no sure expectation as to what will happen when the Lord comes again.
+Our loved ones may precede us home to heaven in temporal death; but they will not be forgotten or left behind in the resurrection.
 In fact, their bodies will be raised “incorruptible” (I Corinthians 15:52) first, and then we who are still alive (if we too have not already joined them as “the dead in Christ”) “shall be changed” (v.
 52c).
-“And so shall we [and they] ever be with the Lord” (I Thessalonians 4:17) according to His gracious promises (Mark 16:16; Revelation 2:10; I John 3:2; Romans 8:18; Matthew 24:13; and so many more).
+“And so shall we [and they] ever be with the Lord” (I Thessalonians 4:17 b) according to His gracious promises (Mark 16:16; Revelation 2:10; I John 3:2; Romans 8:18; Matthew 24:13; and so many more).

 PRAYER – Lord Jesus, Thou alone knowest them that are Thine in the true and saving faith.
 In confidence of Thy promise, I look forward even now to being counted among “the dead in Christ” when Thou comest in the clouds of heaven on the Last Day, graciously to be received with all true believers, body and soul, into the everlasting mansions of heaven.
 To that blessed end, keep me steadfast in the true faith though Thy precious Word and grant me to see Thee, my living Redeemer, face to face, for Thy great mercy’s sake.
 Amen.